Santo Alvarez, Business

-My name is Derek Smith and the 2015-2016 school year will be my 6th year in education.
+My name is Derek Smith and the 2018-2019 school year will be my 9th year in education.
 I graduated from the University of Missouri-Saint Louis with my B.A. in Psychology and a minor in Biology.
 Basically, I took every class they offered about the brain and behavior.
 Before deciding on education, I thought I wanted to be a neuroscientist.
 I worked at Washington University School of Medicine in Saint Louis for three years.
 The neuroscience lab examined the toxic effects that certain chemicals have on the developing brain.
 After learning a lot and rubbing elbows with some really smart people, I decided that although the research was fascinating, I found that grant writing and research was not the career I wanted.
-So for the last three years I was a coach and a science teacher at Jefferson R-7 High School.
+Then I became a coach and a science teacher at Jefferson R-7 High School.
 I have taught the following courses: Biology, Honor’s Biology, Anatomy and Physiology, Chemistry, and Environmental Science.
-I was the 7th grade boys basketball coach for one year, and a varsity football coach for three where I coached defensive backs and running backs.
+I was a varsity football coach for three years where I coached defensive backs and running backs.

 My wife and I moved to Lexington Kentucky so Sarah could attend graduate school at the University of Kentucky.
-While in Lexington, I worked at Lexington Catholic High School, and witnessed a great staff and great students.
-I worked there for two years and will miss the staff and students at LC!
-I look forward to teaching physics at CEC Early College.
+While in Lexington, I worked at Lexington Catholic High School and witnessed a great staff and great students.
+My second year at Lexington Catholic I was a defensive back coach for the football team that made it to the state semifinals.
+This will be my fourth year teaching physics at CEC Early College in Denver, Colorado.

 When I’m not teaching or lesson planning what do I do?
-I am a rugby enthusiast; I have been playing for about 5 years for a rugby club in Saint Louis.
-Two summers ago (2014) I went to Mexico to play with my old club from St. Louis!
-(Pictures above) When I am not playing rugby, you can catch me hiking, camping, or mountain biking.
+I am a rugby enthusiast; I have been playing for about 9 years.
+I first played for a rugby club in Saint Louis and now I currenlty play for the Denver Highlanders.
+In the summer of 2014, I went to Mexico to play with my old club from St. Louis!
+When I am not playing rugby, you can catch me hiking, camping, or mountain biking.
 My wife, Sarah, and I love to travel and we travel as much as our budget allows.
-While in Mexico, we traveled to Chichen Itza which was a large city for the Mayan civilization and one of the 7 Wonders of the Modern World(see picture above).
-Also, Sarah and I went to Peru to see the Inca ruins and the summit of Machu Picchu (also another wonder of the Modern World)!

 Bennett Spann, ELD/LA